Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows: Results and Analysis

-Fig.~\ref{fig:model_form_coeff}, for Approach A, shows that the modified heat-flux and viscous-stress terms have the same slope away from the shock as the unmodified terms, unlike for Approach B. This is not surprising, as Approach A is constrained by the algebraic forms of continuum closure models for the unclosed terms.
+Fig.~\ref{fig:model_form_coeff}, for Approach A, shows that the modified heat-flux and viscous-stress terms have the same slope away from the shock as the DSMC terms, unlike for Approach B. This is not surprising, as Approach B augments the continuum closures with nonlinear terms which, are functions of the (nearly zero) flow gradients away from the shock.
 Significantly, the DL-predicted profiles for $\sigma$ and $\bq$ differ, which reflects the fact that viscosity and thermal conductivity are continuum manifestations of different sub-continuum processes.
 Conversely, the temperature-dependent models have the same functional form \eqref{eq:mu_phys} with only slightly different coefficients.
 (Indeed, a common approximation for $\lambda(T)$ is based upon multiplying $\mu(T)$ by a constant Prandtl number.)
-This modeling choice renders the standard models unable to account for the differing degrees of momentum and thermal diffusion at transitional-regime conditions.
-Interestingly, the Approach A and B DL models have comparable maximum values, but the Approach B models generally predict a delayed transition in space to higher $\sigma$ and $\bq$, while the DL model for Approach A predicts an earlier transition to the same.
-Another noteworthy observation is that Approach B DL models taper to a constant value away from the shock, especially in the post-shock region.
-This is the baseline (offset) output of the Approach B neural network; the flow gradients are essentially zero away from the shock, hence the continuum models (including the Approach A model) asymptote to zero.
+This modeling choice renders the standard models unable to account for the differing degrees of momentum and thermal diffusion at transition-continuum conditions.
+The Approach A and B models have comparable maxima to the DSMC profiles, but the Approach B models generally underpredict $\sigma$ and $\bq$ downstream of the shock, which is consistent with their relatively inaccurate shock-thickness predictions.
+Furthermore, for both Approaches A and B, the modeled $\tau$ and $\bq$ are more asymmetric (upstream-skewed) than the DSMC, particularly for high Mach numbers, which leads to asymmetry quotients $Q_p > 1$ (see Fig.~\ref{fig:Qp_coeff_expt}).

 Approach A \eqref{eq:mu_aug_model_closure} modifies the viscosity and thermal conductivity; it is therefore instructive to consider the form of the model.
 Fig.~\ref{fig:model_form} compares the Approach A closures for $\mu(\bU;\theta)$ and $\lambda(\bU;\theta)$ \eqref{eq:mu_aug_model}, evaluated using the neural network trained for $\Mtr=(2,5,8)$, to the standard, temperature-dependent models \eqref{eq:mu_phys} for the range of in- and out-of-sample testing Mach numbers.
 The differences between the two models are pronounced at higher $M_\infty$ and both models predict significantly higher maximum values than the temperature-dependent models.
 It is also evident that downstream of the shock, the DL model predicted transport coefficients almost exactly match temperature dependent models, thus it accurately recovers continuum behavior away from the shock.